Pages

 May 3, 2021

-It had been a long time since I'd thought about how hard blogging was for me, in the beginning, but when I decided that I wanted to start this blog, I remembered.
+It had been a long time since I'd thought about how hard blogging was for me, in the beginning, but when I decided that I wanted to publish my vampire story I remembered.

-I remembered how I didn't want anyone to know about that first blog or read what I had written.
-I remembered how I decided to hide it.
-Or at least hide it from everyone I knew.
+I remembered the early days of my first blog.
+I remembered how I didn't want anyone to read what I had written.
+And how I decided I should hide it.
 Doing that wasn't hard for me.
 I had been hiding things all my life.
 To just keep on hiding suited me just fine.

-So I revisited my old orphaned blogs and forgotten poems and half finished manuscripts.
-I thought about all the false starts and the writing that I had loved, then hated.
+So I revisited my old orphaned manuscripts.
+And I thought about all the false starts and the writing that I had loved, then hated.
 I saw those fragments, those bits and pieces stretching across the entire course of my life like stepping stones in the dark.

 And I knew that following them had saved me.